riffomonas/RR_R25_2014/research_plan.md

 the lack of reproducibility may be due to fraud, it is more likely that this is due to incomplete methods descriptions as a result of limited space in journals.

-NIH Director Dr. Fancis Collins and Principal Deputy Director Lawrence Tabak recently published a commentary in *Nature* expressing their concern and outlined several possible explanations for the lack of reproducibility {Collins, 2014 #3436}.
+NIH Director Dr. Francis Collins and Principal Deputy Director Lawrence Tabak recently published a commentary in *Nature* expressing their concern and outlined several possible explanations for the lack of reproducibility {Collins, 2014 #3436}.
 In this commentary they point to an increased desire for authors to make provocative claims over presenting methods, poor training in experimental design, lack of opportunity to publish negative results or results that question previous studies, and the inability to access the original data.
+As Ioannidis recently stated, we need to adopt a "replication culture" {Ioannidis, 2014
-A recent editorial by Jacuqes Ravel and Eric Wommack, the editors of the journal *Microbiome*, suggested that there may be a reproducibility problem in microbiome research {Ravel, 2014 #3356}.
+#3447}.
+A recent editorial by Jacuqes Ravel and Eric Wommack, the editors of the
+journal *Microbiome*, suggested that there may be a reproducibility problem in microbiome research {Ravel, 2014 #3356}.
 We have witnessed similar problems within the microbiome research community as it continues to grow.